Flowkey is an interactive piano lesson app available on desktop/laptop and mobile devices.

 While I love the Wait mode, it doesn’t distinguish between a good performance and a bad one.
 Whether you play the entire lesson without a single mistake or ten wrong notes between every right note, you move on just the same.

 Similarly, if you play all the right notes much faster than the lesson intends, Flowkey still registers it as a pass.

 Lessons based on rhythm, like note-length exercises, offer virtually no accountability.
 If you’re asked to play eighth notes for six bars, you can literally play the wrong notes, wrong note length, all at the wrong time, and it will still say well done, lesson completed.

 Adults might have the self-awareness to redo tasks till it’s good enough, but it’s not good enough to leave younger students to their own devices like that.

-We think Flowkey would benefit massively from adopting a scoring system.
-For example, it would be great to be told how many times you played the wrong notes at the end of a Wait Mode lesson.
+I think Flowkey would benefit massively from adopting a scoring system.
+For example, it would be great to be told how many times you played the wrong notes at the end of a Wait mode lesson.
 Or how in/out of time you were during scale or rhythmic lessons.

 There could be pass points, like 80% correct upwards is a pass, but anything below you have to repeat before moving on.
 It would help ensure proper practice and encourage students to chase new high scores.

 Flowkey features beginner, intermediate, and advanced courses.
 The courses cover piano basics, exercises and scales, and chords and improvisation.